-Using a 1/4 instrument cable in place of a speaker cable can easily cause damage to the cable or speaker from too much voltage and heat passing through the cable, and using a speaker cable in place of an instrument cable will likely cause a significant amount of unwanted noise in your instrument.
+Using a 1/4 instrument cable in place of a speaker cable can easily cause damage to the cable or speaker from too much voltage and heat passing through the cable.
+Using a speaker cable instead of an instrument cable will likely cause a significant amount of unwanted noise in your instrument.

 RCA (Unbalanced Connection)

-RCA cables are a two-conductor cable that are most commonly used on consumer-grade stereo equipment.
+RCA cables are two-conductor cables most commonly used on consumer-grade stereo equipment.
 The most common RCA cables are stereo cables with two jacks, one for the left and right channels, which are usually white and red colored respectively.
 RCA cables were invented and first implemented by the company RCA, which is where the name derives from.

 They are still commonly found on vinyl turntables and various pieces of consumer equipment because of their small size and low-cost construction, but they are slowly fading away due to the rise of digital audio connections and wireless devices such as Bluetooth.
 RCA cables are also commonly sometimes called phono plugs or more recently “aux cord”.